 Step 6: Build Your Portfolio

-Now it’s time to invest.
+Now it’s time to deploy your capital systematically.

 Step 7: Maintain Discipline and Rebalance